 11) What is the most rewarding part of being a boudoir photographer for you?

 The most gratifying part is not only the photographs taken, but seeing the reaction on the model's face when you show her the photos and her eyes light up and an expression of amazement and admiration for the photo she is looking at spontaneously arises, as if she saw herself for the first time with different eyes.

 12) Just for fun, if you could shoot in any location, what would it be?

 It would be a fun and very stimulating set to be able to have the Uffizi gallery in Florence available for a whole day, with photos that contain art, beauty and sensuality.

 13) Do you have any other profession or anything you are passionate about?

 In addition to the family business, another great passion of mine is travel that allows me to see different places and to visit photographic exhibitions dedicated to great masters of photography.

-Please go ahead and checkout Argento Puro's galleries of beautiful artwork published in Boudoir Inspiration Magazine down below:
+Checkout some of Argento's galleries of beautiful artwork published in Boudoir Inspiration Magazine down below:

 Laura Giraudi & Argento Puro - Pure Sensuality